 While listening to the Love in the Time of Chasmosaurs podcast recently, I came to Natee’s interview with illustrator & paleoartist Greer Stothers.
 I have enjoyed their paleoart for some time, and I was delighted to learn about their new book, Kaleidoscope of Dinosaurs and Prehistoric Life.
 I knew I had to see it for myself, and Greer was kind enough to hook me up with a review copy!

-Published by Quarto Publishing (who also released another book I reviewed, When the Whales Walked), Greer’s Kaleidoscope of Dinosaurs and Prehistoric Life takes a detailed look both at what we know and what we can reasonably speculate on with regards to the coloration of prehistoric life.
+Published by Quarto Publishing (who also released some other books I’ve reviewed, including When the Whales Walked & When Dinosaurs Conquered the Skies), Greer’s Kaleidoscope of Dinosaurs and Prehistoric Life takes a detailed look both at what we know and what we can reasonably speculate on with regards to the coloration of prehistoric life.
 In this way the book very much runs in the vein of the true intent of All Yesterdays, which similarly had a much more grounded approach than its unique visuals implied to some inattentive readers.

 “Unique visuals” certainly applies to Kaleidoscope as well.
 While I have seen some vaguely similar art styles online, I can think of no other majorly published illustrators who have produced paleoart like this.
 Among books I have personally reviewed, Greer is perhaps matched only by Ray Troll in terms of funky style, though they have a far different look and feel from each other.
 Their chief similarity lies in artwork that, while still paleonerd-pleasingly-accurate, nevertheless deviate wildly from the strictly “naturalistic” norm that most published paleoart has traditionally strived for.